 The Centenary buildings were opened in 1992 after a major fundraising campaign to fund their completion.
 They consisted of a Science and Computer block, the Centenary Hall and Gymnasium, with car park beneath and tennis courts on the roof of each new building.
 The Performing Arts Centre, completed in 2000, houses the electronic Music Laboratory, a classroom with performance space and private, sound-proof tutorial rooms, as well as the Auditorium, Annexe and Foyer.
 In 2002, work was completed on new facilities for Administration and Technological and Applied Studies.

 In 2003, a further Capital Appeal enabled the refurbishment and re-distribution of classrooms and the upgrade of Administration facilities within the Elamang block.
 In addition, the Mary Ward wing and St Joseph's classrooms were totally stripped and re-appointed with new carpet, windows, fans, internal walls and wireless computer cabling.
 New Computer facilities were added and the Technological and Applied Sciences facilities were taken to new heights.
 Plans were submitted and later approved for the re-development of the Junior School, including the addition of a further storey and the addition of a new Junior Library on the top floor.
-This project is due to begin at the end of Term 3, 2005 for completion by the beginning of the 2006 school year.
+This project commenced at the end of Term 3, 2005 and was completed by the beginning of the 2006 school year.